amandeepksingh/WildWhere/README.md

 - make sure your changes are merged to main, then manually build the pipeline.
 This will deploy to our development server.
 - Unless explicitly given permission, do not build to our production server

+#### Testing
+To run the tests, we require postgresql to be installed on your local computer.
+If postgresql is not installed on your machine, we refer you to the very thorough documentation included at https://www.postgresql.org/download/.
+After you've successfully confirmed that postgresql is working on your local machine, move forward with the following steps:
+- please change the field 5th line of /WILDWHERE/.env to be the password associated with the user named postgres (this user is included in installation by default)
+- log into psql
+- create a database called wildwhere: run ```CREATE DATABASE Wildwhere;```
+- connect to Wildwhere: run ```\c wildwhere;```
+- add the necessary extensions: run ```CREATE EXTENSION IF NOT EXISTS cube;``` and ```CREATE EXTENSION IF NOT EXISTS earthdistance;```
+- create the users table: run ```CREATE TABLE users (uid varchar(50) PRIMARY KEY, email VARCHAR(50), username VARCHAR(50), bio VARCHAR(50), imgLink VARCHAR(5000), superUser BOOLEAN, locationPerm BOOLEAN, notificationPerm BOOLEAN, colorBlindRating INTEGER);```
+- create the posts table: run ```CREATE TABLE posts (pid varchar(50) PRIMARY KEY, uid VARCHAR(128) NOT NULL REFERENCES users(uid) ON DELETE CASCADE, imgLink TEXT, datetime TIMESTAMP, coordinate POINT NOT NULL, animalName TEXT, quantity INTEGER, activity TEXT);```
+- cd into the /WILDWHERE/backend directory
+- run tests: ```npm test```
+  - note that ```IMAGES: test user normal functionality```, ```IMAGES: test post normal functionality```, ```IMAGES: test user delete normal```, and ```IMAGES: test post delete normal``` require access to the s3 bucket to properly test.
+In the interest of security, we do not give these credentials to develops but have it stored in our aws instance so that these tests are run during build.
+As a result, these 4 tests will fail on the local run of ```npm test```

 ### Backend API